International Labour Organization (ILO)

-Supreme Court direction for welfare of migrant labour’s housed at relief centre
+Supreme Court direction for the welfare of migrant labour housed at a relief centre

 The Court directed that adequate medical facilities besides proper arrangements for food, clean drinking water and sanitation be ensured for migrant workers at relief camps/shelters across the country.
 Further, trained counsellors and/ or community group leaders belonging to all faiths should visit the relief camps/ shelter homes and deal with any consternation that the migrants might be going through.

 Pattachitra evolved from Sanskrit.
 When broken down into its two parts, Patta means cloth, and Chitra means picture (Scroll Paintings).
 Hence, Pattachitra is a picture painted on a piece of cloth.
 This form of art is closely related to the cult of Shri Jagannath and the temple traditions in Puri.
 Believed to have originated as early as the 12th century, it is one of the most popular living art forms, and people in Odisha practice it to this day.

 Odisha’s Ganjam district administration has banned the Meru Jatra festival and congregations related to it at temples on the occasion of Mahavishub Sankranti on Monday.

 Meru Jatra marks the end of the 21-day-long festival of penance named ‘Danda Nata’.
 Mahavishnu Sankranti is also the start of the Odia New Year.
 On this day, thousands of devotees used to gather at the Tara Tarini hill shrine and other temples.

 J&K shifting of capital